 We flail, we swat, we sweat.
 We spray, cover up, and hide.
 But still the tiny, fearsome mosquito penetrates our best defenses.

-As tortured as we are Zapped uncovers, in exquisite detail, how the mosquito goes about its handiwork.
+Zapped uncovers, in exquisite detail, how the mosquito goes about its handiwork.
 It's really only the females that are the problem – they need our blood to incubate their eggs.
-And, out of more than 3500 species, only 200 or so transmit disease.
+And, out of more than 3,500 species, only 200 or so transmit disease.

-One of the most obvious questions for researchers is, why bite this person and not that person?
-Scientists know that part of the answer lies with our body odour.
-Certain compounds in our individual scent might attract - or repel - a mosquito.
+One of the most obvious questions for researchers is: Why bite this person and not that person?
+Scientists know that part of the answer lies in our body odour.
+Certain compounds in our individual scent might attract — or repel — a mosquito.

-Once the mosquito decides who smells the best, she alights and might probe as many as twenty times before biting.
-When she does, she injects an anti-coagulant and anesthetic through one tube in her proboscis, at the same time as she sucks up blood through another tube.
-As Zapped reveals, that's where the danger lies: every time she sucks blood, she can also transmit pathogens that can make us very sick, or even kill us.
+Once the mosquito decides who smells the best, she alights and might probe as many as 20 times before biting.
+When she does, she injects an anti-coagulant and anesthetic through one tube in her proboscis, while at the same time sucking up blood through another tube.
+As Zapped reveals, that's where the danger lies: every time she sucks blood, she can also transmit pathogens that can make us very sick, and even kill us.

 The Culex mosquito